 "Well, we couldn't have had that, could we?" she teased, and gently nudged his shoulder with hers.
 "I think I could have handled missing out on them, to be honest."

 "Where's your sense of adventure gone, Donna?" he teased.

-"Oh, it's been away on holiday for a while now," she said, and gave her round belly a pat.
+"Oh, it's been away on holiday for a while now," she said, and gave her swollen belly a pat.
 "Might be back soon, but for now I'm all about adventures in sleep."
 She'd definitely need a hot bath and a good long lie down to recover from their latest little adventure, that was for sure.
-And if she were lucky, her new fiancé would join her for her nap and a cuddle.
+And if she were lucky, her new fiancé would join her for her nap and a nice cuddle.

 "Well, that's too bad," he said, as he held the TARDIS door open for her.
-"I read about a special massage technique that I wanted to try out on you, but if you're not up to trying something new…"
+"I read about a special massage technique that I wanted to try out on you, but if you're not up to trying anything new…"

 "Prawn," she hissed, but she couldn't stop smiling.
 "Actually, that sounds wonderful."

 He pulled her in for another long hug just inside the door.
 "Anything for you, my dear almost-wife."

 "Mmm.
 And later, if I'm not too tired, I might show you what humans usually do after they get engaged," she whispered into his ear.

 "Ooh.
 It's a deal," he whispered back, and then closed the small distance between them to kiss her again.